+The result?
 Fewer missed alerts

 44% of SOC Managers already see more than 5,000 alerts daily and their teams can only respond to fewer than 50% of these.
 With this much noise, it can be difficult to remove the noise and focus on the alerts that truly need attention.
 Orchestrating threat intelligence along with a SIEM and other security tools lends a significant amount of context, ensuring the most important alerts rise to the top and are addressed by analysts immediately.

 Without threat intelligence, SOC team members have to rely on known threats they’ve actually seen before.
 However, when threat intelligence is integrated into SOAR, all relevant threat intelligence is automatically consolidated and fused with data from the organization’s SIEM and other tools.
 This allows security analysts to apply a broader data set to the alerts at hand and enhance assessment and triage for faster incident response.
-Additionally, SOAR enables you and your team to easily automate repetitive queries and data gathering tasks, improving efficiencies and saving time spent by your SOC analysts in the early stages of investigation.
+Additionally, SOAR enables you and your team to easily automate repetitive queries and data gathering tasks, improving efficiencies and saving time spent by your SOC analysts in the early stages of an investigation.

 Smarter SOC processes

-Process is notoriously challenging and often is a point of frustration for SOC Managers.
+The process is notoriously challenging and often is a point of frustration for SOC Managers.
 When threat intelligence is integrated with security orchestration and automation, teams can benefit from threat intel-driven workflows and automation of processes related to applying data from, and feeding information back into, a threat intel solution.
 This in turn leads to more efficiencies not just with your SOC team but also with your overall threat detection and prevention systems.